Skip to content

 asm fun push(x: Int) { INC }

 Specifying a primitive type, such as an Int or a Cell, will make the assembly function capture the top value from the stack.
-If the run-time type of the taken value doesn’t match the specified return type, an exception with exit code 7 will be thrown: Type check error.
+If the run-time type of the captured value doesn’t match the specified return type, an exception with exit code 7 will be thrown: Type check error.

 // CAUSES RUN-TIME ERROR WHEN CALLED!